ironmeld/builder-hex0/README.md

 * Each process argument can only be 255 bytes long + 1 terminating zero byte
 * Only one child can be forked at a time.
 * Each process cannot exceed 670,793,728 bytes of memory
-* The total memory for all processes cannot exceed 805,306,368 bytes of memory
+* The total memory for all (suspended) parent processes cannot exceed 603,979,775 bytes of memory
 * waitpid returns zero from the child, regardless of the child's actual exit code.

 * Unimplemented syscalls always succeed (eax = 0).
-    * chdir always succeeds, regardless of whether the directory was previously created or not.
-    * chmod permissions are not saved or checked.
+    * For example, chmod always succeeds but permissions are not saved or checked.

 * Violating a limit will likely result in a random, mysterious failure or crash.